 As world events unfold this spring, I’ve been thinking about you.
-I’m taking the physical distancing and cleaning recommendations very seriously since a large portion of my customers are in the at-risk category due to age.
+I’m taking the physical distancing and cleaning recommendations very seriously since a large portion of my customers are in the at-risk category.

 In addition to usual sanitation routines in the greenhouse, I’ve been spraying customers' pots and trays with hydrogen peroxide 30 minutes prior to pickups.
 I plan to hold part of the upcoming sales outdoors to take advantage of the natural air flow.
 I’m also displaying the plants so that there’s distance between them and people browsing.